AegisSoul/Krepsininku-sistema-Kursinis-projektas-Csharp-/README.md

 - Admins can REMOVE players from the list.
 - Admins can EDIT the stats of a player.

-It uses a SQL database to store data locally.
+It uses a SQL database to store data locally. <br>
+<a href="https://github.com/AegisSoul/Kursinis-projektas-Laravel">The newest iteration of this project can be found here:</a>